Tomislavgrad: Illyrian time

-Other inhabitants, except Illyrians, were Celts.
-They brought higher culture, crafts, and most importantly better arms.
-But soon, Celts have been assimilated as Illyrians, since there was only a small number of them.
+The area of Tomislavgrad has been inhabited by Illyrian tribe of Dalmatae and Delminium was a town established by them near present-day Tomislavgrad.
+The area of Tomislavgrad has been populated from 4000 BC – 2400 BC, even before the Illyrians arrived, and from that time only polished stone axes remained as proof that someone was there.

-As Romans conquered the territory of the Illyrian tribe Ardiaei, and so, Delmataes and their tribal union was the last bastion of Illyrian freedom.
+As Romans conquered the territory of the Illyrian tribe Ardiaei, so, Delmataes and their tribal union was the last bastion of Illyrian freedom.
 The Dalmatae attacked Roman wards near Neretva, Greek merchant towns, and the Roman-friendly Illyrian tribe Daors.
 The Illyrians upgraded their settlements into strong forts and surrounded their capital with wreaths of smaller forts.
 It is assumed that, during that time, 5,000 Dalmatae lived in Delminium.

 In 167 BC Illyrian forts could not stop Roman legions and Rome conquered the entire Adriatic coast south of Neretva; the state of the Ardieaei was also destroyed.
 The first conflict between the Dalmatae and Rome started in 156 BC.
 The consuls Gaius Marcius Figulus, then Publius Cornelius Scipio Nasica Corculum conquered and destroyed Delminium; the latter received a triumph in Rome for this victory.
 Reports of writers during that time say that Delminium was a "large city", almost inaccessible and impregnable.
 Romans shot lighted arrows at wooden houses, which then burned the city.
 After various rebellions led by Dalmatae and three wars with Rome, their land was lastly conquered for good in 9 AD.